+Cities are places where people connect, feel safe and live to Robert Muggah.
 He moved from Geneva to Brazil, which is “the homicide capital” of the world as the majority of people are scared of their own safety.
-This is an evident challenge but it also represents huge opportunities to make the difference to come up with solutions not only for Brazil but for other cities.
+This is an evident challenge but also represents huge opportunities to come up with solutions not only for Brazil but for other cities.

 He also recommends Fragile Cities, the largest platform on data about cities around the world, which shows up to eleven metrics that every city faces.
 Both are new and innovating ways to think about cities but most important, both are ways of improving cities.